 So often, people blame not taking action to quit on a lack of willpower or fear of failure.
-But the truth is, becoming smoke or vape-free takes consistent micromovements of courage, commitment, patience, and self-compassion.
-Each time you embark on a habit change journey, you adopt a willingness to accept setbacks and obstacles as part of your path and to accept support from helpers.
+But the truth is, becoming smoke or vape-free takes consistent micro-movements of courage, commitment, patience, and self-compassion.
+Paige Ellis each time you embark on a habit change journey, you adopt a willingness to accept setbacks and obstacles as part of your path and to accept support from helpers.

 You’ve been lighting up on the outside, and now it’s time to figure out what lights you up on the inside.
 Your Vincere Health Coach can help.
 This lifestyle shift won’t happen overnight or easily.
 But, if you practice a little something fresh and new each day, you will be building a strong foundation that supports and launches a new-and-improved YOU.

 The average cost of a pack of cigarettes is $6.28 (National Cancer Institute), which means a pack-a-day habit adds up to $188 per month or $2,292 per year.